Hotakus/nhsa-policy-spider/README.md

 ### Description

-The project is aim to fetch the political articles of NHSA.It implements:
+The project is aim to fetch the political articles of NHSA.
+It implements:
 - Fetching articles and pictures, and save them into local.
 - Detecting the pictures' content and transform them as text.
 - Compose the original text and pictures' content as docx file.